2021 European Athletics Team Championships: Final standings

-Before the last event on Sunday, the Men's 4x400 m relay, three teams could still win the Championship: Poland with 176.5 points, Great Britain with 174 points and Italy with 172 points.

-The Italian team took an easy lead of the race after the first two legs, with Alessandro Sibilio passing the baton to Edoardo Scotti at third leg, with Great Britain just beside him.
-But the third leg British runner was then unable to give his baton to his teammate Rabah Yousif, and the Polish team finished strongly in the last leg to go from 5th to 3rd.
-As a result, Poland obtained enough points to win over Italy, which set the EL time, winning the last race, as during 2019 European Team Championships with the same EL result.
+Before the last event on Sunday, the Men's 4×400 m relay, three teams were still vying for the Championship: Poland with 176.5 points, Great Britain with 174 points, and Italy with 172 points.
+The Italian team lead the race after the first two legs, with Great Britain close behind.
+In the third leg, British runners failed to make the baton pass, while the Polish team finished strongly in the last leg to go from 5th to 3rd.
+As a result, Poland obtained enough points to win over Italy.